HRV & COHERENCE

 What to track and how to make sense of it

 Wearables that work: WHOOP, Oura Ring, Garmin (newer models), and Apple Watch (Series 4+) all provide HRV data.
 The gold standard for clinical measurement is a chest strap (Polar H10) with dedicated software, but for ongoing tracking a wrist-based wearable is sufficient.
+We review your wearable data as part of the breathing assessment.

 The key metric: RMSSD (root mean square of successive differences) is the most commonly used time-domain measure.
 Most wearables report this or a derivative.
 Don't get lost in the numbers — track the direction.